odewit8/odewit8.github.io/_pages/about.md

 This is the front page of my personal website.

-I am currently a PhD student
+I am currently a final year PhD student at the University of Cambridge and the University of Oxford.
+My supervisor is [Maria Bruna](https://people.maths.ox.ac.uk/bruna/).

 Research
 ======